JamiePike/UntargetedMetabolomics/docs/ProcessingData.md

 Using the fold change excel file you have generated in MetaboAnalyst, identify the significant features for each pairwise comparison and enter them into [InteractiVenn](http://www.interactivenn.net/) (See example figure).
 You can now choose to focus on features which interact, or do not interact, depending on what you are looking for.

+>Update: there is now an R script ([`SharedFeaturesVenn.R`](https://github.com/JamiePike/UntargetedMetabolomics/blob/main/bin/SharedFeaturesVenn.R)) for this which produces an excel file full of sheets which show the shared features, so you don't have to copy and paste into interactiVenn.

 Say you are looking for a feature which is present in infected samples over time, you would select the intersection in the example figure where I (infected) vs M (mock) – Time A and I vs M – Time B overlap, focusing on those 25 significant features.

 ![InteractiVenn example output](./figures/InteractiVenn.png)